chandar-lab/SubGoal_Distillation_LLM/README.md

 # Acknowledgements

-We thank SwiftSage implementation, which this repo is based upon.
+We thank the authors of SwiftSage repository, which this repo is based upon.